strapi/strapi/docs/3.x.x/en/concepts/concepts.md

 ## Public Assets

-Because an API may need to serve static assets, every new Strapi project includes by default, a folder named `/public`.
+Because an API may need to serve static assets, every new Strapi project includes by default, a folder named `public`.
 Any file located in this directory is accessible if the request's path doesn't match any other defined route and if it matches a public file name.

 #### Example